bobo-nums/ece445/notebooks/bowen/README.md

 ## 4/15/22
 Last two weeks have been spent waiting for the new PCBs to come.
 They came a few days ago and I finished soldering the power board today.
 Colin already tested the switching network and made a minor change.
 I tested the SEPIC and ensured it worked with our range of input voltages.
 ![power_board_v2_fin](power_board_v2_fin.jpg)

+## 4/18/22
+Today I tested the light board after Richard said the optoisolators didn't work.
+It ended up being that he didn't connect MCU_GND pin to the MCU GND.
+I soldered pin headers to the board to make it easier to connect wires.
+I tested the entire light board and verified that all the PWM works with our optoisolators and relay works as well.